ImStuBTW/typepak-advance/README.md

 Typically when working with batteries I put the switch onto the battery's `GND` lead so that the power pin isn't being as futzed with as much.
 The nRFMicro puts the switch on the power pin however, and I don't want to mess up any of the charging circuitry by accidentally having the battery's positive lead wired up when its not supposed to.

 Breaking out the toggle-able `EXT_VCC` and always-on `nRF_VDD` looks worth it on paper, but it's been a bit since I've made a wireless keyboard.
 I'm not sure how many builds actually feature a mixture of components one would want powered up and powered down while wireless.
 Keeping the display on was my largest concern.
 I do have some spare GPIO pins I could break out if wanted an even number of pins on the board.

-I tossed a jumper pad onto the `BAT_OUT` and `VBAT` pins in case you'd like your TypePak to always be powered up.
-It'll die in about a week and won't be as portable, but you won'tr have to build a power switch onto your keyboard.

 ### Pins